-- Innovation and technological development of products, services and offerings that support the transition to a low-emissions society - New business models and strong sustainability work lead to competitive advantages, customer satisfaction and investment capital - Products that support emissions reductions among customers and partners - Global operations reduce geographic risks - Longer growing seasons result in faster/larger harvests - Own production of renewable energy is profitable - Cooperation and partnerships with research, trade organizations and local communities
+- Innovation and technological development of products, services and offerings that support the transition to a low-emissions society - New business models and effective sustainability work result in competitive advantages, customer satisfaction and investment capital - Products that support emissions reductions among customers and partners - Global operations reduce geographic risks - Longer growing seasons result in faster/larger harvests - Own production of renewable energy is profitable - Cooperation and partnerships with research, trade organizations and local communities

 Industrivärden has reported climate-related information to the CDP since 2010.
-Today the TCFD's recommendations are integrated in the CDP's questionnaire on climate change.
+TCFD recommendations are now integrated into the CDP's questionnaire on climate change.
 Industrivärden has implemented relevant parts of the TCFD's recommendations regarding its own operations since 2020.
-See the TCFD reference on page 94.
+See the TCFD reference on page 92.